Today was the day we met Kazuko.

 Alex and I inspect them.
 Discuss the ones that are our favorites.
 The woman attending the table stepped back when we approached to let us explore on our own, to give us space.

-I mean, you know, it’s not every day you find handmade Japanese tea bowls on the street in Green Bay.
+I mean, you know, it’s not every day you find handmade Japanese tea bowls on the street.

 Kazuko comes over and starts to talk with us.
 We learn a lot about her.
 Her husband made these bowls.
 He passed away two years ago.
 One time a collector came and bought one of the bowls and took it to an expo in Japan.
 (Hand to heart, “My God, our bowl in Japan!”)
 How hard it is to find tea bowls and how expensive they are when you do find good ones.